Rental suite fee evicted in Vernon - BC Local News

-The cost of applying for a secondary suite license is being cut in hopes that more rental units will be created.
+The cost of applying for a secondary suite licence is being cut in hopes that more rental units will be created.

 Vernon council agreed to eliminate the $60 fee at its Monday, March 22 meeting.